Cyprus says it is ready for dialogue with Turkey "without threats" | Law-Order

 Cyprus is ready to engage in talks with Turkey to resolve differences but only "without blackmail and threats", President Nicos Anastasiades said on Wednesday.

 The two countries are locked in a dispute over drilling rights in the Mediterranean, and Turkey said on Tuesday it had extended a drilling vessel's operations in disputed waters off Cyprus until Oct.
-12. "Nicosia has been always ready for a dialogue but for that ... to be effective, it needs to be clearly defined based on international law, without blackmails or threats," Anastasiades said after talks in Nicosia with European Council President Charles Michel, who chairs EU summits.
+12. "Nicosia has been always ready for a dialogue but for that...to be effective, it needs to be clearly defined based on international law, without blackmail or threats," Anastasiades said after talks in Nicosia with European Council President Charles Michel, who chairs EU summits.

 EU leaders will look for a way to defuse tensions in the eastern Mediterranean when they hold a summit on Sept.
 24-25.
 "In view of the EU Council meeting next week, we underscored the importance of staying united on the messages (to Turkey) and determined to implement our decisions if the illicit actions continue," Anastasiades said.